 In 2023, Ballard FC won its first national title.

-In 2023, a record total of 907,572 cruise passengers passed through Seattle, surpassing the number for Vancouver, BC, making it a leading departure point for Alaska cruises.
+In 2023, Seattle had a record total of 907,572 cruise passengers, surpassing Vancouver, BC, as a departure point for Alaska cruises.

-In 2023, the Major League Baseball All-Star Game was held at T-Mobile Park.
+In 2023, the Major League Baseball All-Star Game was held at T-Mobile Park in Seattle.

 In 2023, the Seattle Sea Dragons returned alongside the XFL after the league's re-launch under new ownership.